Avalanche stay alive, beat Predators 2-1 to force Game 6 - Philly

 Nick Bonino scored for Nashville.

-The Predators peppered the Avs' backup to their backup goalie.
-The only time Nashville beat Hammond was when Mattias Ekholm's shot bounced off his left pad and went in off Bonino's right skate.
+The Predators peppered Hammond, and the only time Nashville beat him was when Mattias Ekholm's shot bounced off his left pad and went in off Bonino's right skate.
 The official on the spot immediately waved it off.
 Officials huddled, then reviewed the play.

 During the review, fans sang "Let It Be" while holding up their cellphones with the flash on.
-Referee Kevin Pollack announced the call on the ice had been overturned, starting a long-awaited celebration.
+Referee Kevin Pollock announced the call on the ice had been overturned , starting a long-awaited celebration.

 The Avalanche came into the postseason with goalie Semyon Varlamov and defenseman Erik Johnson sidelined by knee injuries, then defenseman Samuel Girard missed three games with his own upper-body injury before Jonathan Bernier, Varlamov's backup, suffered his own lower-body injury.
 That pushed the Hamburglar into the net.